CVE-2006-4727

 01 // Technical Summary

-Tumbleweed EMF Administration Module versions are vulnerable to a cross-site scripting (XSS) attack, allowing attackers to inject malicious scripts into the web application.
-This can lead to session hijacking, data theft, and website defacement, potentially compromising sensitive information and user accounts.
-Successful exploitation requires no authentication, posing a significant risk to affected organizations.
+Tumbleweed EMF Administration Module versions are vulnerable to a cross-site scripting (XSS) attack, allowing attackers to inject malicious scripts into the web interface.
+This can lead to session hijacking, credential theft, and website defacement, potentially compromising sensitive data and user accounts.
+The vulnerability stems from improper sanitization of user-supplied input in the statusView.do component.

 02 // Vulnerability Mechanism